Skip to main content

 └── manifest.yaml

-• db/directory.db contains the embedded database which houses the model and data.
+• db/todo.db contains the embedded database which houses the model and data.

 tip